Last Updated on October 8, 2022

 But the most unpleasant consequence of modern technology is “crying” windows.
 This was not the case for the first three years after construction.
 Then, apparently, there was a “shrinkage”, God knows what else – and the windows started “flowing”.
 With perfectly normal humidity (50-60 percent) in the apartment, standard heating, every night with subzero temperatures outside the window causes indoor precipitation.
 In no case can you ignore this.
 Otherwise, you will receive the mold as a “present”.

 Mold is considered a problem in older houses, but condensation on windows makes it a reality for brand new houses as well.
 Underfloor heating instead of radiators under the windows makes mold around windows even more real.

 So, through trial and error, it turned out that

 – tilt the windows for any period, including a long one

 – put a salt collector of moisture (better than an electric one, but the condensate is still there)

 Do you have any more questions?
 Use comments ⇓ or private communication form ⇨

-helps, but still does not completely save, only reduces the risk of mold:
+help, but still do not completely save, only reduce the risk of mold

 – close windows at night with external blinds.